theTushar-dot/CSD/README.md

 - scikit-image: 0.24.0

 ## Usage
-Arguments discription to generate the image
+Arguments discription of main.py to generate the image

 	•	--seed: Sets the seed for random number generation to ensure reproducibility of results.
 	•	--use_cuda: If specified, the program will utilize GPU acceleration for computations.